-Looking at the earbuds in more detail, the Jaybird X3s are distinguishable from their predecessor the X2s by the more compact design and smaller profile.
-Thanks to this they sit closer to the head, not sticking out too much at all.
+Looking at the earbuds in more detail, the Jaybird X3 are distinguishable from their predecessors by the more compact design and smaller profile.
+Thanks to this, they sit closer to the head, not sticking out too much at all.
 Into your cycling?
 No worries – they fit comfortably under a bike helmet, too!

-The downsizing of the X3s also helps to eliminate that annoying feeling of the earbuds being weighed down and dropping out of your ear.
-They are also held nicely in your ear by the angled design, and there is a distinct difference in the shape of each – so throw these buds into the wrong ears in a hurry, and you’ll know about it!
+The downsizing of the X3 also helps to eliminate that annoying feeling of the earbuds being weighed down and dropping out of your ear.
+They also hold nicely in your ear by the angled design, and there is a distinct difference in the shape of each, so if you throw these buds into the wrong ears in a hurry, you’ll instantly know about it.

-For those who want an even more secure fit, the X3s’ Rubber ear fins offer a great alternative to over-ear fittings, making them more discreet and really handy for glasses wearers too.
+For those who want an even more secure fit, its rubber ear fins offer a great alternative to over-ear fittings, making them more discreet and really handy for glasses wearers too.

-It can’t be said that the Jaybird X3s aren’t customizable.
-With three different sizes of contoured, ergonomic ear fins as well as three sizes of silicone ear tips and memory foam tips, most users will find the customization they need.
+It can’t be said that the Jaybird X3 aren’t customizable.
+With three different sizes of contoured, ergonomic ear fins, in addition to three sizes of silicone ear tips and memory foam tips, you’ll certainly find the customization you’re looking for.

 Oh, and we’ve all been there: you place your earphones down carefully for just a split second only to pick them up again and find the cable twisted into what can only be described as a series of impossibly advanced sailors’ knots.
-The X3s combat this with their tangle-resistant cable, so you should be able to throw them in your bag without careless abandon!
+The X3 combat this with their tangle-resistant cable, so you should be able to throw them in your bag as carelessly as you want!

 Features and Performance